 Qualified Medicare Beneficiary Plus (QMB+): An individual who meets standards for QMB eligibility and also meets criteria for full Medicaid benefits in the State.
 These individuals often qualify for full Medicaid benefits by meeting Medically Needy standards, or through spending down excess income to the Medically Needy level.

-Specified Low-Income Medicare Beneficiary (SLMB): An individual entitled to Medicare Part A, has income that exceeds 100% FPL but less then 120% FPL, and resources do not exceed twice the SSI limit.
+Specified Low-Income Medicare Beneficiary (SLMB): An individual entitled to Medicare Part A, has income that exceeds 100% FPL but less thanthan 120% FPL, and resources do not exceed twice the SSI limit.
 A SLMB is eligible for Medicaid payment of the Medicare Part B premium.

 Specified Low-Income Medicare Beneficiary Plus (SLMB+): An individual who meets the standards for SLMB eligibility, but who also meets the criteria for full State Medicaid benefits.
 Such individuals are entitled to payment of the Medicare Part B premium, as well as full State Medicaid benefits.
 These individuals often qualify for Medicaid by meeting the Medically Needy standards, or through spending down excess income to the Medically Needy level.